 Areas of Study

-You will work with your advisor to create your unique area of study.
+You will work with your advisors to create your unique curriculum.
 Current and past students have studied topics and areas including:

 - Urban food systems and community restoration

 - Sustainable community building in the global south

 - Remediation mycology

 - Sacred economics